-- We have reviewed BBVA Empresas 1 under our updated criteria for rating singlejurisdiction securitizations above the sovereign foreign currency rating. - We have also applied our SME CLO and counterparty criteria to perform our credit and cash flow analysis. - Following our review, we have affirmed our ratings on the class B and C notes. - BBVA Empresas 1 is a single jurisdiction cash flow CLO transaction backed by SME loans.
-It closed in November 2007 and is currently amortizing.
+- We have reviewed BBVA-5 FTPYME under our SME CLO and our updated criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating. - Following our review, we have taken various rating actions in the transaction. - BBVA-5 FTPYME is a single-jurisdiction cash flow CLO transaction backed by an amortizing portfolio of SME loans.
+It closed in October 2006.

-LONDON (Standard & Poor's) Dec.
-12, 2014--Standard & Poor's Ratings Services today affirmed its credit ratings on BBVA Empresas 1, Fondo de Titulizacion de Activos' class B and C notes.
+LONDON (Standard & Poor's) Jan.
+30, 2015--Standard & Poor's Ratings Services today raised to 'A+ (sf)' from 'A- (sf)' its credit rating on BBVA-5 FTPYME Fondo de Titulizacion de Activos' class B notes.
+At the same time, we have affirmed our 'AAA (sf)' rating on the class C notes (see list below).

-Upon publishing our updated criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating (RAS criteria), we placed those ratings that could potentially be affected "under criteria observation" (UCO) (see "EMEA Structured Finance, Covered Bond, And Multicedulas Ratings Placed Under Criteria Observation" and "Methodology And Assumptions For Ratings Above The Sovereign--Single-Jurisdiction Structured Finance," published on Sept.
+Upon publishing our updated criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating (RAS criteria), we placed those ratings that could potentially be affected "under criteria observation" (see "EMEA Structured Finance, Covered Bond, And Multicedulas Ratings Placed Under Criteria Observation" and "Methodology And Assumptions For Ratings Above The Sovereign--Single-Jurisdiction Structured Finance," published on Sept.
 18, 2014 and Sept.
 19, 2014, respectively).
 Following our review of this transaction, our ratings that could potentially be affected by the criteria are no longer under criteria observation.

-We have used data from the August 2014 investor report to perform our analysis and have applied our European small and midsize enterprise (SME) collateralized loan obligation (CLO) criteria and our current counterparty criteria (see "European SME CLO Methodology And Assumptions," published on Jan.
+We have used data from the October 2014 investor report to perform our analysis and have applied our European small and midsize enterprise (SME) collateralized loan obligation (CLO) criteria and our current counterparty criteria (see "European SME CLO Methodology And Assumptions," published on Jan.
 10, 2013, and "Counterparty Risk Framework Methodology And Assumptions," published on June 25, 2013).
-For the class B notes, we have also applied our RAS criteria.
+We have also applied our RAS criteria.

-BBVA Empresas 1 is a single-jurisdiction cash flow CLO transaction securitizing a portfolio of SME loans that was originated by Banco Bilbao Vizcaya Argentaria, S.A. in Spain.
-The transaction closed in November 2007.
+BBVA-5 FTPYME is a single-jurisdiction cash flow CLO transaction securitizing a portfolio of SME loans that Banco Bilbao Vizcaya Argentaria, S.A. originated in Spain.
+The transaction closed in October 2006.